A Covering Cherub – Ezekiel 28

 And your vats will overflow with new wine.
 Proverbs 3:5-10 (NASB)

-May we all enjoy the blessings of life which God has provided as we live under the shadow and protection of His wing.
+May we all enjoy the many blessings which God has provided us with, with satisfaction, as we live under the shadow of His wing and the protection of His covering.

 Reflection

-Lord, help us to fulfill our spiritual duties and responsibilities as we pursue our earthly ones.
-Anoint us to be like the cherubs who help others see You in the midst of their trials and struggles.
-Help us to keep our eyes upon You as we follow our earthly aspirations and keep us close to Your will each step of the way.
+Lord, help us to fulfill our spiritual calling as we pursue our earthly responsibilities with Your favor.
+Anoint us to live like Your faithful covering cherubs, serving You, and helping others to see You, supporting them in the midst of their trials and struggles.
+Help us to keep our eyes fixed upon You as we pursue our earthly aspirations, keeping close to Your will each step of the way, and thanking You for open doors.
 In Jesus’ name we pray, Amen.